Taxation in the British Virgin Islands: Payroll tax

 In 2005 the British Virgin Islands introduced a payroll tax in relation to employment and "deemed employment" within the British Virgin Islands.
 The legislation was brought in at the same time as income tax in the Territory was reduced to zero.
 The numbers were not in fact a perfect balance, and the Government (deliberately) reduced the amount of tax revenue it received by moving to the payroll tax system.
+This tax applies to all employee earnings, including wages, salaries, bonuses, commissions, and other benefits.
+It also encompassed those in "deemed employment," broadening the tax's reach to include non-traditional employment relationships such as certain contractors and consultants.

+The payroll tax featured varying rates depending on the category of the employer and the total earnings paid, establishing different thresholds for small and large employers and for self-employed individuals.
+This differentiated approach helped to distribute the tax burden more equitably across various business sizes and types.

+By reducing personal income taxes to zero while implementing the payroll tax, the government aimed to shift the tax burden from individuals to businesses, fostering a more business-friendly environment and stimulating economic growth.
+However, this shift was designed to balance out the lost revenue from income taxes partially.
+Instead, it was a strategic decision by the government to accept a reduction in tax revenue as a trade-off for potentially higher economic activity and to maintain the Territory's appeal as a low-tax jurisdiction.
+This adjustment in tax policy was integral to the British Virgin Islands' broader financial strategy.

 The tax is paid at a graduated rate depending upon the size of the employer.
 The current rates (as at June 2007) are 10% for small employers and 14% for larger employers.
 8% of the total remuneration is deduction from the employee, the remainder of the liability is met by the employer.
 The first US$10,000 of remuneration are free from payroll tax.